 AI models often mirror our beliefs, rewarding us with agreeable but shallow answers.
 This sycophancy flatters rather than challenges, eroding judgment and candour.
 To gain true value, leaders must set incentives that favour truth over comfort, design prompts that demand trade-offs, and treat AI as a

 Clicks are dying, and with them provenance, nuance, and the economics of ideas.
-AI digests and social updates reward skim over substance, shrinking attention to ringtone length while starving original work.
-I argue for friction, attribution, and long-form habits, treating summaries as aperitifs, not
+AI summaries reward skim over substance.
+We need friction, attribution, and long-form thinking—treating summaries as aperitifs, not meals—so leaders decide from sources, not headlines.

 In their fear of missing the AI bandwagon, many boards are blindly investing in tech they barely understand—driven more by hype than strategy.
 Mimicry, not discernment, has become the default.
 The result?
 Strategic incoherence, wasted billions, and millions of people thrown unnecessarily out of work